Ashley-Edge/ao-docker-tech-test/Readme.md

 - Legibility
 - Aesthetics

-## Pre-requisites

-The project provided was built with, and tested against [Docker Desktop](https://www.docker.com/products/docker-desktop) _2.3.0.3_.

-## Submission

-To submit your work, please fork this repository, and push all commits to your fork upon completion.
-Once you are happy with your work, send us an email with a link to your repository.

-## Exercises

-The below exercises involve augmenting an [.NET Core](https://dotnet.microsoft.com/download/dotnet-core/2.2) _2.2_ HTTP web application.

-To ensure your focus on the intended challenges, please note that the .NET Core base image and code do not need to be modified.

 ### Part 1

 The application an on-premise service that needs to be migrated to the cloud.
 It currently run on a Windows Server 2012 R2 server on a VMware ESXi platform that is due to be decommissioned.
 In the test and production environment the application is load balanced by a pair of Citrix Netscaler's.